A student requests assistance from the Financial Aid Office by completing the following steps:

 The results of the FAFSA will be sent to the College so long as the College’s schools code is included in the appropriate section of the form.
 The school code for Thomas Aquinas College is 023580.
 Thomas Aquinas College requires that parental financial information be included on the FAFSA for both dependent and independent students unless the Director of Financial Aid has specifically instructed otherwise.

-Complete the Confidential Family Financial Statement (CFFS): Send a completed CFFS to the Financial Aid Office by March 3, 2014* (postmark deadline).
+To be considered for Thomas Aquinas College's institutional, need-based Service Scholarship program (work-study) and grant program, complete the Confidential Family Financial Statement (CFFS): Send a completed CFFS to the Financial Aid Office by March 3, 2014* (postmark deadline).
 Use estimated tax information if necessary.

 Thomas Aquinas College’s CFFS (either the U.S., Canada, or International version, depending on the student's nationality) can be obtained from the College’s website.